 Today we also released an update to the TintriOS.
 While we’re immensely proud of our hardware brawn, the TintriOS is our brains and it just got smarter.

-For example, we now support VMWare and RHEV which can co-exist on a single VMstore; and with this release we enable integration with VMWare Site Recovery Manager (SRM) for disaster recovery.
+For example, we now support VMWare and RHEV which can co-exist on a single VMstore; and with this release, we enable integration with VMWare Site Recovery Manager (SRM) for disaster recovery.
 We also added a REST API SDK.
-In combination with our PowerShell-based Automation Tool Kit, customers can automate VM-level storage workflows, a task which is highly manual for all other storage solutions.
+In combination with our PowerShell-based Automation Tool Kit, customers can automate VM-level storage workflows, a task that is highly manual for all other storage solutions.
 Cloud service providers can similarly script workflows or even self-service portals.

 These innovations reinforce our beliefs that (a) storage is the means (to better VM and application performance), not the end, and (b) using storage should be a delightful experience.

 Rounding out the hat-trick is SecureVM, a new product that enables encryption-at-rest on VMStore.
-It leverages self-encrypting drives—both SSDs and HDDs—with no performance degradation; and it supports replication between encrypted and non-encrypted VMStores.
+It leverages self-encrypting drives—both SSDs and HDDs—with no performance degradation, and it supports replication between encrypted and non-encrypted VMStores.
 As the market (and our customers) place more emphasis on security, Tintri is listening and responding.
 You can read more about SecureVM here.

-I’ll wrap up this post by thanking, our customers, who are the change agents at their companies, and who freely share their ideas and feedback with Tintri.
+I’ll wrap up this post by thanking our customers, who are the change agents at their companies and who freely share their ideas and feedback with Tintri.